Cooperative Landowner Incentive Program (CLIP)

 Urban CLIP works inside the Urban Growth Boundary:

-• Private properties directly adjacent to or containing a wetland, stream, or river may be eligible for vegetative erosion control (not including bank stabilization), habitat restoration projects to increase stream shading, and stormwater management.
+• Private properties directly adjacent to or containing a wetland, stream, or river may be eligible for habitat restoration projects to increase stream shading, and projects to clean and infiltrate stormwater.

-• Private properties within Gresham’s Downspout Disconnection zone may be eligible for stormwater management.
+• Private properties within Gresham’s Downspout Disconnection zone may be eligible for projects to clean and infiltrate stormwater.

-• Low-income multi-family housing units may be eligible for assistance on a case by case basis.
+• Low-income multi-family housing units may be eligible for stormwater management and other projects on a case by case basis.

 *Note: Urban CLIP’s purpose is to improve water quality and stream-side habitat, and increase stream shading.
 Restoration plantings cover the full extent of the area from which invasives were removed, and consist primarily of trees and thicket-forming shrubs.
 Priority is given to large projects with walkable slopes that are contiguous with streams, and where there is a high likelihood of removing all invasives present.
 CLIP does not fund the removal of individual invasive trees.